pkutaj/pkutaj.github.io/_posts/2019-12-23-JS-functions-as-parameters.md

 ---
 layout: post
-title: JS > Functions as Parameters
+title: JavaScript > Functions as Parameters
 ---
 ## the case
 * Historically, JS was created to listen for events and respond to them !